hrgarber/board_game_gym/README.md

 8. Added unit tests for the board game environment, Q-learning agent, and DQN agent
 9. Created a main script for playing against the trained AI
 10. Implemented Alpha-Beta Pruning algorithm for improved decision-making
+11. Implemented hyperparameter tuning using grid search, random search, and Bayesian optimization

 ### In Progress
-11. Refining and optimizing the training process for Q-learning, DQN, and Alpha-Beta Pruning agents
+12. Refining and optimizing the training process for Q-learning, DQN, and Alpha-Beta Pruning agents

 ### Upcoming
-12. Improve the web interface to allow playing against the trained AI
+13. Improve the web interface to allow playing against the trained AI
-13. Implement cross-platform compatibility checks and optimizations
+14. Implement cross-platform compatibility checks and optimizations
-14. Add more comprehensive documentation and comments to the code
+15. Add more comprehensive documentation and comments to the code
-15. Perform thorough testing and debugging of all components
+16. Perform thorough testing and debugging of all components
-16. Create a user guide for setting up and using the project
+17. Create a user guide for setting up and using the project
-17. Optimize performance for larger board sizes and more complex game rules
+18. Optimize performance for larger board sizes and more complex game rules
-18. Implement additional AI algorithms for comparison (e.g., SARSA, A3C)
+19. Implement additional AI algorithms for comparison (e.g., SARSA, A3C)
-19. Add support for multiplayer games (AI vs AI, Human vs Human)
+20. Add support for multiplayer games (AI vs AI, Human vs Human)
-20. Develop a graphical user interface (GUI) for easier interaction with the game and AI
+21. Develop a graphical user interface (GUI) for easier interaction with the game and AI

 ## File Structure